paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

   </div>
 </div>

 _For now_, this isn't an issue as I've _just_ put this thing online and titles serve a secondary purpose.
-But there's a solution to the problem and it's not overly complicated: use a perceptual colour space.
+But there's a solution to the problem and it's not overly complicated: use a perceptually uniform colour space.
 There's a bunch of libraries that do it out of the box, both in JS/TS and CSS/SASS/`<pick your CSS flavour here>`. [`hsluv`](https://www.hsluv.org) seems like a good starting point.

 ## Accessiblity